 This photo has nothing to do with this post.
 But if I put up a picture of haggis, would you be reading this?
 If you don’t know what haggis is, read on.
 Or if you don’t know what clootie dumpling is, read on.
 Or chapshot—you’ll never guess that one.

-On a recent trip to the Scottish Highlands, I wanted to sample as many of the uniquely Scottish dishes as I could.
+On one of my many trips to the Scottish Highlands, I resolved to sample as many of the uniquely Scottish dishes as I could.
 Here’s what I ate.

 Haggis and Clapshot